autoplot/python/README.md

 Autoplot identifies data using "URIs", which are one-line strings containing a data source ID and configuration to read the data.
 These URIs can be created using the Autoplot application, available at http://autoplot.org/.
-Data are read into a standard data model, QDataSet, which is easily adapted to Python using "JPype".
+Data are read into a standard data model, QDataSet, which is easily adapted to Python using the JPype library.
 Helper procedures from the Autoplot package convert QDataSets into ndarrays.

 # Autoplot/Python Interface Tools